Helping millions of people navigate the world of technology.

 Step 2: Scroll down to Related links and click on Additional clocks.

-Windows Time service is a small program syncs your computer’s clock with the correct global time.
+Windows Time service is a small program that syncs your computer’s clock with the correct global time.
 This service needs to be active all the time so that Windows can display the correct date and time.
-However, if the service isn’t configured correctly, it may fail to run automatically at boot and cause problems.
-Here’s how you can change that.
+Here’s how to configure it.

-Step 3: In the Services window that opens, scroll all the way down to locate the Windows Time service.
+Step 2: In the Services window that opens, scroll down to locate the Windows Time service.
 Right-click on it and select Properties.

 Windows PowerShell is a useful command-line tool that allows you to perform complex tasks with a few text commands.
 If none of the above solutions work, you can use PowerShell to re-register the Windows Time service and force your computer to sync time.
 Here are the steps you can follow.